 - Have a positive attitude.
 Remember that you have every right to feed your baby when he is hungry, and you have no reason to be apologetic.
-It’s not about your right to breastfeed in public, it’s about your baby’s right to nurse when he needs to – whether it’s because he’s hungry, or tired, or sick, or scared, or sad, or any other reason.
+It’s not about your right to breastfeed in public, it’s about your baby’s right to nurse whenever and for whatever reason.

 - Wear two piece outfits, or clothes with nursing slits.
 When you pull up your top to nurse, the fabric covers the top of your breast, and the baby covers the rest.
-When you nurse at home, you lift your clothes away and then bring your baby in close.
-When you nurse in public, do the opposite.
-Bring him close to you first, then open your clothes.
-There are many more options for nursing clothes that there were in the past.
-Many of them are designed so that that they don’t look any different from your regular clothes, and can be worn after your baby stops nursing.
+When breastfeeding at home, most moms lift their clothes away and then bring their baby in close to nurse, without bothering to cover up.
+When you want to nurse more discreetly in public, you can do the opposite.
+Bring the baby in close to you first, then open your top.
+Many nursing clothes are designed so that that they don’t look any different from your regular clothes, and can be worn after your baby weans.

 - Pay attention to your baby’s hunger signals.
 Nothing attracts more attention than a crying baby.
 Everyone in the general vicinity will stare disapprovingly at you until the crying stops.
-Try to find a spot to nurse when he first starts getting fussy, rather than waiting until he is frantically screaming.
+Learn to read his feeding cues and find a spot to nurse when he first starts getting fussy, rather than waiting until he is frantically screaming with hunger.

 - Nursing a young baby in public is easier than nursing a wiggly toddler.
-With older babies, you can begin to set limits and negotiate.
-Toddlers can learn that they can’t pull your shirt up or play with the other breast while they are nursing, and they can also learn that they may have to wait for their feeding.
-Saying “You can have num-nums (or whatever your little one calls it – my babies called it ‘milky-side’ – when we get to the car, but not right now” is reasonable when you are standing in line at WalMart.
-Toddlers are not always happy with the limits you set, but you have to be firm, (but gentle), unless you are willing to nurse on demand and have your shirt pulled up in the most embarrassing places whenever your toddler feels like it.
+With older children, you can begin to set limits and negotiate.
+Toddlers can learn that they can’t pull your shirt up or play with the other breast (“Twiddling“) while they are nursing, and they can also learn that they may have to wait for their feeding.
+Saying “You can have num-nums (or whatever your little one calls it) when we get to the car, or when we get home, but not right now” is reasonable when you are standing in the checkout line at Target or attending a wedding.
+Toddlers are not always happy with the limits you set, but you need to be firm, (but gentle), unless you are willing to drop everything and nurse immediately on demand regardless of where you are at the time.
+If you don’t set some limits on NIP, you may find your shirt and bra up in the most embarrassing places while your toddler yells “I want boobies NOW!”

 - At the beach or pool, throw a beach towel over you or wear a cover-up that can be pulled up from the bottom.
-There are lots of attractive swimsuits on the market made for nursing moms, but they’re pricey.
+There are lots of attractive swimsuits on the market made for breastfeeding moms, but they can be pricey.
 Most of them can be worn after your baby weans, as well as while you’re nursing.
-If you decide to invest in one, do your research and find out which one is best for your body type.
-In other words, try to find one that minimizes your belly and your boobs as much as possible.
-Shopping for swimsuits is usually very depressing for new moms with their postpartum bodies, so take your time when choosing one that you feel most comfortable wearing out in public.
-It’ll be a good investment, especially if you spend a lot of time at the pool or beach.
+Shopping for swimsuits may be depressing for new moms with their postpartum bodies, so take your time when choosing one that you feel most comfortable wearing out in public.

 If it seems ironic to be concerned about covering up your breast while nursing, while women with silicone boobs are strolling around in thong bikinis, that’s because it is.
 If you think Facebook is hypocritical when they delete pictures of moms nursing their babies because they deem them ‘inappropriate and offensive to children’, while they allow pornographers to blatantly post pages showing really offensive and demeaning photos, it’s because you’re right.